Global Communications

 Share This!

-Think of an IP number like a street address.
+Think of an IP number as a street address.
 A street address uniquely identifies a building or residence.
 Similarly, an IP number uniquely identifies the web server the domain name and website is on.

 Domain Name to IP Number Conversion

-Technicians See IP Addresses
+Technicians Monitor IP Numbers

 Technicians Monitor Traffic by IP Numbers